 - All applications are to include quotations from reputable contractors and suppliers.

-Applications are now OPENThe Sporting Facilities and Equipment Dollar for Dollar Grant Scheme targets local sporting and community groups whose projects aim to improve or refurbish Council owned sporting facilities as well as purchase of equipment, which has long term benefits to the club and Council.
+Applications are now CLOSEDThe Sporting Facilities Dollar for Dollar Grant Scheme targets local sporting and community groups whose projects aim to improve or refurbish Council owned sporting facilities as well as purchase of equipment, which has long term benefits to the club and Council.

 - Contributes to identified capital works for Council owned community facilities.